 It went on to say, “When determining genres, a few factors are examined, but first and foremost is musical composition.
 While “Old Town Road” incorporates references to country and cowboy imagery, it does not embrace enough elements of today’s country music to chart in its current version.

 Billboard said that…about a song with plenty country references – stereotypical as they may be – about horses, boots, Wranglers, tractors, bull-riding and cheating.
 Lil Nas X, who hails from the current music capital of the south – Atlanta – even has a hint of a twang in his cadence as he sing-raps about the boredom of a hedonistic lifestyle (drugs, fast cars, faster women) and the desire to live the simpler life that the open road has to offer.

 If that ain’t country, well, I just don’t know what is anymore.

-Certainly it’s just as country as some of the stuff I’ve heard coming from acts like the group Old Dominion, or Dan + Shay, Maren Morris and Travis Rhett, all of whom grace the Hot Country Songs chart this week.
+Certainly it’s just as country as some of the stuff I’ve heard coming from acts like the group Old Dominion, or Dan + Shay, Maren Morris and Thomas Rhett, all of whom grace the Hot Country Songs chart this week.
 (Take a listen to Morris’ “The Bones” or Rhett’s “Look What God Gave Her” for proof of what type of beat-shuffling, non-hillbilly stuff is considered country these days).